Trump chooses Bessent to be treasury secretary, Vought as budget chief, Chavez-DeRemer for Labor

 Vought’s proposed budget plan would cut spending on food aid through the Agriculture Department.
 There would be $3.3 trillion in spending reductions in the Health and Human Services Department in large part through how Medicaid and Medicare funds are distributed.
 It also contains about $642 billion in cuts to Affordable Care Act.
 The budgets for the Housing and Urban Development and Education departments would also be cut.

-Vought’s budget ideas were independent of Trump, who has not entirely spelled out the details of his economic plans, other than to campaign on income tax cuts and tariff hikes.
+Vought’s budget ideas were independent of Trump, who has not entirely spelled out the details of his economic plans.

 Trump's choice for labor secretary, Chavez-DeRemer, 56, narrowly lost her reelection bid earlier this month.
 She received strong backing from union members in her district.